 Next, you will need to go into object navigation mode in NVDA.
 Use the NVDA key + the number 1 on the numeric keypad to do this.

 Next, you will need to use the NVDA key + the number 4 on the numeric keypad.
-You will need to do this until you hear NVDA say select columns to display button.
+Do this until you hear NVDA say List.
+Next, use the NVDA key + the number 2 on the numeric keypad to go down a level, and you should hear NVDA say thread column header display message threads.
+Next, you will have to press the NVDA key + the number 6 on the numeric keypad until you hear it say select columns to display button.
 When you hear NVDA say this, press the NVDA key + the Enter key on the numeric keypad.
 A menu will drop down and here you can arrow down and up the list.
 The columns that are checked are the ones you hear in the column header being read out.
 The ones that are not checked are not read out.
 If unchecked, and you want it to be read out, press the Enter key on it to check it.
 If it is checked and you do not want it to be read out, press the Enter key on it to uncheck it.
 The above process will need to be done each time for each column you want to show or hide.

 So, if I wanted NVDA to tell me when I have read emails, have unread emails, attachments, or the status of an email, I would make sure these are checked.
 If the status one is done as well, it will tell you when they are forwarded, replied to and so on.